 Besides filing a request with the website’s hosting provider, you can also file a DMCA takedown request with Google.
-After entering the contact information, you have to provide URL of both your original content and of the infringed material.
-If successful, you will at least disable the infringing web page from getting additional exposure via Google's search engine.
-It will also negatively impact their SEO potential and site’s owner will think twice before stealing someone’s content next time.
+After entering the contact information, you have to provide the URL of both your original content and the infringed material.
+If successful, you will at least disable the infringing web page from getting additional exposure via Google’s search engine.
+It will also negatively impact their SEO potential and the site’s owner will think twice before stealing someone’s content next time.

 Why do I need to include personal information?

-Obviously people may have legitimate privacy concerns regarding their personal details being exposed to the infringer and getting their hands on your address and phone number is not such a pleasing prospect.
+Obviously, people may have legitimate privacy concerns regarding their personal details being exposed to the infringer, and getting their hands on your address and phone number is not such a pleasing prospect.